oseiler2/CO2Monitor/README.md

 ### MQTT TLS support

 To connect to an MQTT server using TLS (recommended) you need to enable TLS in the configuration by setting `mqttUseTls` to `true`.
-You also need to supply a root CA certificate in PEM format on the file system as `/mqtt_root_ca.pem` and/or a server certificate in PEM format on the file system as `/mqtt_server_cert.pem`.
+You also need to supply a root CA certificate in PEM format on the file system as `/mqtt_root_ca.pem` and/or a client certificate and key for using mTLS as `mqtt_client_cert.pem` and `mqtt_client_key.pem`.
 These files can be uploaded using the `Upload Filesystem Image` project task in PlatformIO.
 Alternatively you can set `mqttInsecure` to `true` to disable certificate validation altogether.

 ## Supported sensors